Nashville Neighborhood Alliance, Inc.

 One major goal that we have been fighting for these past 25 years is a majority of the members of Metropolitan Council being significantly engaged with their Neighborhoods -- pro-actively reaching out to their constituents to gather input on activity happening in the district and the County.

 While all the votes are not in, this Metro Council appears to be the most constituent-friendly group of elected officials, in the history of Metropolitan Government.
-This doesn,t comes by accident.
+This doesn't come by accident.

-This took the extensive and repetitive work of Neighborhood Groups in their community while the Nashville Neighborhood Alliance, Inc. worked on County-wide initiatives to achieve.
-Work is left to be done as some of our Government leaders continues to be unresponsive elected and unelected officials who are less than dedicated to the Constitution's charge.
+This took the extensive and repetitive work of Neighborhood Groups in their communities while the Nashville Neighborhood Alliance, Inc. worked on County-wide initiatives to achieve.
+Work is left to be done as some of our Government leaders continue to be unresponsive, both elected and unelected officials.
+They appear to be less than dedicated to the Constitution's charge.

 "The functions of the metropolitan government to be performed, and the governmental services to be rendered throughout the entire general services district shall include: general administration, police; courts, jails; assessment; health; welfare; hospitals; housing for the aged; streets and roads; traffic; schools; parks and recreation; library; auditorium, fairgrounds; airport; public housing; urban redevelopment; urban renewal; planning; electrical code; building code; plumbing code; housing code; electricity; transit; refuse disposal; beer supervision; and taxicab regulation."
 From the Charter of Nashville and Davidson County, Tennessee.